-- Level: Positioned horizontally to the device being checked; - Plumb: Positioned vertically to the device being checked; - All dimensions must be from specific reference lines (datum/centre lines); - Cable and conduit measurements are to the centre of the cable/conduit; - Duct and equipment measurements are to the centre or edge of the duct/equipment as shown on drawings.
+- Level: Positioned horizontally to the device being checked; - Plumb: Positioned vertically to the device being checked; - All dimensions to be taken from either the vertical or horizontal datum lines. - All equipment to be drawn to centre lines on the layout diagram grid (note equipment is not necessarily drawn to scale) - Cable and conduit measurements are to the centre of the cable/conduit; - Trunking measurements are to the centre or edge of the trunking as shown on drawings.

-TOLERANCES
+Tolerances

 Level/plumb Bubble on or between lines on level, not outside

 Measurement +/- 2 mm

-E. Installation of equipment and wire-ways may be checked as but not limited to:
+E. Installation of equipment wire-ways may be checked as but not limited to:

-- Materials and wire-ways secured; - Secure definition; - PVC and metal conduit; - At least one saddle must be placed between: - Termination point and bend; - Bend to bend; - Termination point to termination point; - If the distance between any bend or termination point exceeds one metre then additional saddles must be placed for every metre added; - Flexible Conduit: If flexible conduit is to be fixed, at least one saddle must be placed every 300mm; - No damage on materials, cables, conduits, etc.; - Correct materials and wire-ways installed as per drawings; - Materials and wire-ways assembled and installed as per manufacturers specification; - No extra materials required during the competition; - Installation is clean and tidy.

-F. Wiring and terminations may focus on but not limited to:

-- No copper visible when looking at the connection from a 90-degree position; - No nicks or cuts in the copper conductors; - No plastic insulation inside the termination; - Terminations done correctly (no loose terminations, good electrical and mechanical connection) If ferrules are required the Competition Organizer must provide all equipment and materials to install; - Neatness of wiring and looming in distribution boards; - G. Installation testing will be assessed as faults found or not found; - H. Programming will be assessed as functions completed or not completed.
+- Materials and wire-ways secured; - PVC and metal conduit; - At least one saddle must be placed between: - Termination point and bend; - Symmetry of bends - Termination point to termination point; - If the distance between any bend or termination point exceeds one metre then additional saddles must be placed for every metre added; - Flexible Conduit: If flexible conduit is to be fixed, at least one saddle must be placed every 300 mm; - No damage on materials, cables, conduits, etc.; - Correct materials and wire-ways installed as per drawings; - Materials and wire-ways assembled and installed as per manufacturers specification; - No extra materials required during the competition; - Installation is clean and tidy. - F. Wiring and terminations may focus on but not limited to: - No copper visible when looking at the connection from a 90-degree position; - No nicks or cuts in the copper conductors; - No plastic insulation inside the termination; - Terminations done correctly (no loose terminations, good electrical and mechanical connection) If ferrules are required the Competition Organizer must provide all equipment and materials to install; - Neatness of wiring and looming in distribution boards; - G. Installation testing is assessed as faults found or not found; - H. Programming is assessed as functions completed or not completed.

-4.10 SKILL ASSESSMENT PROCEDURES
+4.10 Skill assessment procedures